 - Portable generators: Briggs and Stratton manufactures over 20 models of portable generators designed to power your home, backyard or outdoor adventure vehicles and devices.
 Portable generators come in four series that offer differing wattage: Elite, PowerSmart, PRO and Standard series.
 Depending on the intended use, you can find a portable unit with an output as low as 2,000 kilowatts or up to 10,000 kilowatts.

 - Inverter generators: Briggs and Stratton has three models of inverter generators that range in output from 2,000-3,000 watts.
-These models are designed for camping, tailgating and similar recreational activities and have USB adapters, are safe for sensitive electronics and are parallel capable, meaning more than one can be hooked up together.
+These models are designed for camping, tailgating and similar recreational activities.
+They have USB adapters, are safe for sensitive electronics and are parallel capable, meaning more than one can be hooked up together.

 - Pricing: Prices for Briggs and Stratton generators are not listed on their website, but you can use their website’s dealer locator to find the closest dealer.